Vectovox/MonoKle/README.md

 ## Description
 MonoKle is an open-source library for [MonoGame](https://github.com/MonoGame/MonoGame).
 Its main purpose is to make development and prototyping both easier and faster by implementing common functionality for reuse across projects, regardless of platform or game idea.

 A lot of the functionality is an abstraction on MonoGame but as the project has grown, it is now more opinionated with regards to how to structure your game project.
-Therefore, it is split into <b>MonoKle</b> with the core classes and <b>MonoKle.Engine</b> that owns the background scaffolding and leaves you free to work on your idea.
+Therefore, it is split into **MonoKle** with the core classes and **MonoKle.Engine** that owns the background scaffolding and leaves you free to work on your idea.

 ## Requirements
 To use MonoKle, your project needs to support or reference the following: